mongodb/docs-atlas-cli/source/includes/steps-config-file-template-action-2.rst

 .. procedure::
    :style: normal

-   .. step:: Copy the sample request for |openapi-link|.
+   .. step:: Copy the sample request for |openapi-link 2|.

       a.
 Navigate to the |openapi-link 2|
          section of the |service| Admin API specification.